 Picture rail is not just a decorative molding, it actually serves a very specific function.
 It is designed with a small lip on the top of the molding in order to accommodate a picture rail hook.
 The picture rail hook is by far the best way to hang things on a wall without causing any plaster damage.
-When installed properly by being nailed into the wood studs with larger finish nails picture rail and support heavy loads being hung on walls like large mirrors or paintings that normally require drilling holes in the plaster and installing anchors.
+When installed properly, by being nailed into the wood studs with larger finish nails, picture rail can support heavy loads being hung on walls like large mirrors or paintings that normally require drilling holes in the plaster and installing anchors.

 The Wrong Way to Use Picture Rail

 There’s a right way and a wrong way to use anything and picture rail is no different.
 There are two big mistakes I see when using picture rail and both can spell major disaster.
 Don’t make these mistakes unless you like the sound of things breaking.

 I’ve seen people use picture rail in a way that I can only assume they learned from seeing pictures of it online.
 It’s hard to notice the picture rail hook, but this is the linch pin for a successful installation.
 If you try to hang pictures by putting a nail into the picture rail and then hanging the wire on that nail, you’re in trouble.
 Picture rail is a small piece of molding and nailing through the face of it can easily split the wood enough that your picture may eventually come crashing down when the molding breaks.